The Complete Guide to B2B SaaS Email Marketing

 Build milestone-based triggers, not just time-based.
 The best B2B sequences respond to what prospects do, not just how long they've been in your funnel.
 Trial expiration approaching?
 Budget cycle timing based on their fiscal year?
 Multiple users from their company now exploring your product?
 These are meaningful moments that deserve targeted outreach.

 Know when to switch from marketing to sales.
 Some B2B companies try to automate the entire buyer journey.
 That works for lower-price-point tools with simple buying decisions.
-For anything that requires a conversation—and most B2B purchases eventually do—your email strategy should include clear handoff points where a human takes over.
+For anything that requires a conversation---and most B2B purchases eventually do---your email strategy should include clear handoff points where a human takes over.
 Marketing email's job is to qualify interest and build relationship; sales email's job is to close the deal.
 Don't blur these.
+For companies with dedicated sales teams, we have a more detailed guide on email marketing for sales-led SaaS.

 Team Invites and the Viral B2B Loop